Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Introduction

 Many important questions in the social sciences require understanding career trajectories of certain populations.
 This is an important aspect when describing political \citep{jackle2018temporal}, economic \citep{dudouet_les_2010}, academic \citep{angermuller2023careers} and administrative \citep{rouban_norme_2014} elites, but also when studying specific professions like musicians \citep{abbott1990measuring}, journalists \citep{machut2023emploi}, or even athletes \citep{li2018journey}.
 Studying careers is seen as interesting in its own right, but also to describe broader social mechanisms such as lobbying and revolving doors \citep{blanes2012revolving} or the spatial structuring of finance \citep{buhlmann2024career}.

 However, a key problem in career modeling is data missingness.
 It is very rare that all data relevant to the career of a certain population are available in a public record or can even be collected because of resource constraints, which is problematic for two reasons.
-First, for a given defined population, inference can be made more difficult and less powerful if a majority of individuals cannot be observed.
-This reduces the breadth of questions that can be answered using career modeling, as it makes the testing of interesting interaction effects impossible in practice.
+First, for a given defined population, inference can be made more difficult and less accurate if a majority of individuals cannot be observed.
+This makes the testing of interesting interaction effects impossible in practice.
 Second, researchers often choose to only study populations that can be entirely observed.
-This forces them to study the groups that are the most visible, such as top political elites; it thus constrains the breadth of questions that can be addressed using career modeling.
+This forces them to study the groups that are the most visible, such as top political elites.
+Both these issues thus constrain the breadth of questions that can be addressed using career modeling.

-Our article has two aims.
-First, we propose a general methodology employing hidden Markov models with covariates and autoregressive components, and showcase, using plausible synthetic data examples, why they are required for such a modeling task while remaining simple enough for substantive hypothesis testing.
-The procedure relies on (i) a fraction of the population being well-observed using a first (possibly hand collected) data source, and (ii) the usage of partial ``traces'' from a digital or administrative record that are modeled to input the missing information for the remaining majority of individuals.
-Second, we provide two applied studies showcasing the usefulness of these models, which expand the social scientific literature of administrative elites in meaningful ways.

-Our leading example will be the study of public-private paths of elite civil servants in France.
-Paths of civil servants into the private sector are seen as important both by the general public and in the social science literature, where many publications that quantitatively study French high civil servants tackle the issue directly \citep{bouzidi_pantouflage_2010,kolopp2021pantoufler,rouban_norme_2014}.
+Our focus is the study of public-private paths of elite civil servants in France, which have already been the subject of many quantitative publications \citep{bouzidi_pantouflage_2010,rouban_norme_2014,kolopp2021pantoufler}.
 Public-private paths broadly understood for policy-relevant positions are sometimes described using the term ``revolving doors'', because these back-and-forth switches resemble a physical revolving door \citep{seabrooke2021revolving,france_sphere_2017}, but other scholars define revolving doors to be a much more precise and limited in scope phenomenon.
 Unassuming about this definitional debate, we denote this problem as the study of public-private paths of French elite civil servants, and acknowledge that our article falls in the first category of works.